greymass/vaulta-dev/documents/stage-1.md

 - Representatives of network-funded organizations
 - Block Producers

-The board can be changed at any time by Block Producers through [network consensus](#understanding-network-ownership) (15 of 21 Block Producers must agree).
+The board can be changed at any time through [network consensus](#understanding-network-ownership) (15 of 21 Block Producers).
 The transition team will explore enforcement options to ensure this can happen smoothly.
 This may be through the organization's bylaws or through board member agreements.

 ### VNT Funding